We earn a commission from qualifying purchases at no extra cost to you. This never influences our rankings.

 Which Toilet Has the Strongest Flush?

-The TOTO Drake has the strongest flush.
-In its 1.6 GPF version it posts a perfect 1,000 gram MaP score, the highest the test awards, while the UltraMax II posts 800 grams at 1.28 GPF.
-Both clear waste reliably, but the Drake moves more per flush.
+Neither.
+The Drake and UltraMax II tie for the strongest flush.
+Both post a perfect 1,000 gram MaP score, the highest the test awards, with the Drake reaching it on 1.6 GPF and the UltraMax II reaching the identical score on less water at 1.28 GPF.
+Both clear waste reliably, and the UltraMax II gets there more efficiently.

 Flush strength is measured by MaP, the Maximum Performance test that records how many grams of solid waste a toilet clears in a single flush.
-The Drake's G-Max siphon and large 3 inch flush valve give it the edge, earning the maximum 1,000 gram rating.
-The UltraMax II's 800 gram score is still strong and well above the residential threshold, so for an average household either will rarely clog.
-The Drake simply has more headroom for heavy loads.
+The Drake's G-Max siphon and large 3 inch flush valve earn the maximum 1,000 gram rating, and the UltraMax II's Double Cyclone system matches that same 1,000 gram ceiling.
+Since the scores are identical, there is no headroom advantage either way; the practical difference is that the UltraMax II hits the same number using less water per flush.

 Which TOTO Toilet Offers the Best Value?

 The TOTO Drake offers the best value.
-It typically costs less than the UltraMax II while posting a higher MaP flush score, so you get more flush power per dollar.
+It typically costs less than the UltraMax II while posting the same 1,000 gram MaP flush score, so you get identical flush power for less money.
 The UltraMax II costs more because it is a one-piece with a soft-close seat and premium glaze included.

 If you measure value as flush performance for the price, the Drake wins clearly.
-It delivers TOTO's top flush at the lowest price in the lineup.
-The UltraMax II is not overpriced, but its premium pays for design, easier cleaning, water efficiency and the included seat rather than for more flushing power.
+It delivers TOTO's top flush, tied with the UltraMax II, at the lowest price in the lineup.
+The UltraMax II is not overpriced, but its premium pays for design, easier cleaning, water efficiency and the included seat rather than for more flushing power, since the flush power is already equal.
 Decide which of those benefits you actually want before paying the difference.

 Is a One-Piece or Two-Piece Toilet Better?